KDE/kde-builder/doc/source-reference/Module.md

 * ``getPersistentOption``, similar to ``getOption``, only without the module/global magic and the append/mask magic, and the subprocess-support magic.
-But this function can return options that have been set in a previous kdesrc-build run. kdesrc-build uses the location of the rc-file to determine where to look for data from prior runs.
+But this function can return options that have been set in a previous kde-builder run. kde-builder uses the location of the rc-file to determine where to look for data from prior runs.

 #### KDE-SPECIFIC HANDLERS